grigorig/stcgal/doc/FAQ.md

 In general, stcgal requires accurate baud rate timings and parity support.

+### stcgal fails to start with the error `module 'serial' has no attribute 'PARITY_NONE'` or similar

+There is a module name conflict between the PyPI package 'serial' (a data serialization library) and the PyPI package 'pyserial' (the serial port access library needed by stcgal).
+You have to uninstall the 'serial' package (`pip3 uninstall serial`) and reinstall 'pyserial' (`pip3 install --force-reinstall pyserial`) to fix this.
+There is no other known solution at the moment.

 ### stcgal fails to recognize the MCU and is stuck at "Waiting for MCU"

 There are a number of issues that can result in this symptom: